Hoo-Knows/HollowKnight.ChallengeMode/README.md

 - Number of modifiers: determines the number of modifiers active by default (1 to 5)
 - Increment modifiers: determines how much the number of modifiers is incremented after each section in a pantheon (0 to 2)
 - Guarantee modifier: guarantee that a modifier will appear
 - Use logic: whether or not to use logic to prevent easy or unfair modifier combinations (ex.
-High Stress with Unfriendly Fire and A Fool's Errand)
+High Stress with Unfriendly Fire and A Fool's Errand; this option may cause less modifiers to be selected if the number of modifiers is too high)
 - Use slowdown: whether or not to slow down the game when displaying modifiers
 - Allow High Stress: whether or not to allow High Stress
 - Allow non-unique modifiers: whether or not to allow regular modifiers on bosses that have unique modifiers
-- Allow modifiers everywhere: whether or not to allow modifiers in any room, even outside Godhome (note: this option has not been extensively tested)
+- Allow modifiers everywhere: whether or not to allow modifiers in any room, even outside Godhome
 - Reset settings: figure it out

 ### Dependencies